Minneapolis Park and Recreation Board: Governance

 The Minneapolis Park and Recreation Board is an independently elected, semi-autonomous park district responsible for governing, maintaining, and developing the Minneapolis park system.
-The jurisdiction of the park board is contiguous with the City of Minneapolis borders, although it owns and operates four golf courses outside the city limits.
+The jurisdiction of the park board is contiguous with the City of Minneapolis borders, although it owns four golf courses and its largest park, Theodore Wirth Park is outside the city limits.

 Minneapolis voters elect nine commissioners every four years: one from each of the six park districts, and three that serve at-large.
 The district and at-large members are elected using ranked choice voting.
 The Board of Commissioners appoints the superintendent and sets policy for the park board.
+Minneapolis and Vancouver, Canada are the two largest cities in the US and Canada to have elected park boards.

 Police

 The Superintendent of the Parks has oversight of the Minneapolis Park Police Department—the law enforcement authority of the park board.
 Led by a park police chief, the force consists of 30 sworn officers and 20 part-time park patrol agents.
-The park police is a separate entity than the Minneapolis Police Department, but the two forces had shared training, support services, and authority to police in both parks and throughout the city.
+The park police is a separate entity from the Minneapolis Police Department, but the two forces have shared training, support services, and authority to police in both parks and throughout the city.
 The park board voted unanimously on June 3, 2020, to end its relationship with the Minneapolis Police Department following the murder of George Floyd by a city police officer.
-The decision prohibited Minneapolis police officers from staffing park events and prohibited park police form assisting the Minneapolis Police Department.
+The decision prohibited Minneapolis police officers from staffing park events and prohibited park police from assisting the Minneapolis Police Department.
 Nearly two years later, on May 4, 2022, the park board restored its relationship with the Minneapolis Police Department to allow the return of large events in parks that had been disrupted due to the COVID-19 pandemic.